Premedical & Predental Post-Baccalaureate Program

 Enrolling postbac students as 2nd undergraduate degree seeking students allows them the benefits of paying undergraduate tuition and qualifying for SOME financial aid (subsidized loans only, on new coursework).
 When completing the application, you must choose as your PRIMARY major a science field other than your first degree (students usually choose Biology, Chemistry, or Biochemistry), then select the pre-professional field of choice as your SECONDARY major.
 This will allow students to be correctly identified and routed to an appropriate Health Career Advisor.

 All new post-bac pre-med students MUST set up an initial evaluation and planning meeting with the director (Robin Maxwell) immediately after admission occurs, by contacting the Biology Department at (336)334-5391 and asking to set up an initial appointment.
 After enrollment, each student will also have additional assigned advisors to help plan coursework.

 FINANCIAL AID: Questions about financial aid should be directed to UNCG’s Financial Aid Office (http://fia.uncg.edu)

-Grade enhancement students often retake prerequisite courses in which they did poorly and take upper level science courses to demonstrate academic success.
+Grade enhancement students often retake prerequisite courses in which they earned a C or lower, and then take upper level science courses to demonstrate academic success.
 Students are not eligible for financial aid for repeat coursework (courses already passed at another institution or UNCG).
 Contact Ms. Maxwell for more information.